 Step 2 | Apply Rust-Oleum Base Coat

 Once the linoleum floors are clean, you will apply the first Rust-Oleum Base Coat(labeled Step 1).

 Paint the perimeter of the room first with a paintbrush.
 If you are not confident painting a straight line, I recommend taping off the baseboards prior to painting.

 Step 3 | Determine the Pattern Size

-It is important to determine the size of your squares before you begin.
+Determine the size of your squares (or diamonds) before you begin.
 For my laundry room, I chose 16×16 squares.
-You will want to begin the pattern in the corner that is most visible to the eye.
-For my project, this was the first corner you see when standing in the doorway of the laundry room.
-Beginning the pattern with a half square (or diamond) is most visually pleasing to the eye, so you want to start the pattern as if it ended perfectly in this way.
+Choose the corner that is most visible to the eye as your starting point for the pattern.
+I recommend starting the pattern with a half square (or diamond), as it tends to be the most visually pleasing to the eye.

 Step 4 | Create Your First Square